-College Reports to LEA
+• College Reports to LEA

-Instructions for Form P-223RS are included in the annual Running Start Enrollment Reporting bulletin and can be found on the back of the form.
+Instructions for Form P-223RS can be found on the back of the form.
 Colleges may use alternative monthly report forms if the report:

-- Displays all information required on Form P-223RS except for LEAs who do not require the students' grade level information, - Is signed by the authorized college official, and - Is acceptable to the LEA.
+- Displays all information required on Form P-223RS except for LEAs who do not require the students' grade level information, - o Is signed by the authorized college official, and - Is acceptable to the LEA.

-Faxed reports are permitted if acceptable to the LEA.
+Faxed or emailed reports are permitted if acceptable to the LEA.

-• LEA Reports to OSPI
+LEA Reports to OSPI